meredithreagan/lifelogging/Timeline/instructions/main_instruct.rst

 appear.
 Please try to answer as quickly as possible.

-There will be 24 pairs in each block and 8 blocks total.
+There will be 24 images in each block and 8 blocks total.
 At the end of each block you will have the opportunity to rest if you like.